🎮

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A) and NES (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually Odroid Go, followed by RG-300, because that is where the shape of the market around it comes into focus.
-The point is not to stop the reader from exploring.
-It is to make every next click smarter.
+That is what a good review should do: not close the conversation, but sharpen the next choice.

 Playable Games